NFDI4BIOIMAGE/Cologne-Hackathon-2023/Topics/3DSlicer_Neuroglancer/README.md

 * Neuroglancer tutorial: https://connectomics.readthedocs.io/en/latest/external/neuroglancer.html

-## Results and image of the workflow session
+## Results

-* We successfully could connect OMERO with Neuroglancer and show a proof of concept
+* We successfully could connect OMERO with Neuroglancer and show a proof of concept.

 ![A zarr dataset from OMERO shown in Neuroglancer](images/Screenshot_2023-11-30_17-15-43.png)